djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-wheres-the-semantic-web-tooling.md

 So I started a frustrating search for friendlier [[authoring tools|c.software.semantic.authoring]].
 Surely there‘s something that allows you to *browse, create, and update RDF data* with a GUI, like [[prdct.Excel]] or [[prdct.datagrip]] but for the Semantic Web!?

-A purpose-built application for a general audience should have:
+A user-friendly data management application must have a simple means of entering and updating data and helpful graph and hierarchy visualization.
+It should also have guardrails:
-  - simple ways of entering and updating data with consistency checks and, ideally, a revision history or undo mechanism
+  - consistency checks
-  - graph and hierarchy visualization
+  - a revision history or per-object undo mechanism
   - wizards and other user-experience affordances for common workflows like setting up projects, commiting changes, and managing and publishing datasets

-Ideally, I‘d want a stand-alone application that you can run disconnected on a laptop.
+Ideally, I‘d want a stand-alone application that you can run disconnected on a laptop to allow offline work.

 ## What Are the Other Options?